ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 be changed in the `host.yaml`.
 * `Slot Name` is the name of your player slot that you are connecting to.
 This is the same as the name that was set when creating your [YAML file](#creating-a-yaml).
 If the game is hosted on the website, this is also displayed on the room page.
-The name is caps sensitive.
+The name is case-sensitive.
 * `Password` is the password set by the host in order to join the multiworld.
-By default, this will be empty and is almost never required, but is possible to be set when generating the game.
-Generally, leave this field blank when it exists, unless you know that a password was set, and what the password is.
+By default, this will be empty and is almost never required, but one can be set when generating the game.
+Generally, leave this field blank when it exists, unless you know that a password was set, and what that password is.